AdrtH/Solitaire/README.md

 # Contributing
 You are free to contribute to this, I will not accept code I find too messy, or people trying to refactor everything to be more "Rusty".

 Try to stay as close to my way of doing things as possible.

 Feel free to open a new issue if you find a bug, and/or a PR that fixes it.

 # Legal things
-No modifications were made to neither [Raylib](https://www.raylib.com/) nor its [rust binding](https://github.com/deltaphc/raylib-rs).
+No modifications were made to neither [Raylib](https://www.raylib.com/) nor its [rust bindings](https://github.com/deltaphc/raylib-rs).

+The playing cards are provided by https://www.tekeye.uk/playing_cards/svg-playing-cards.
+Thanks for their work.

 Feel free to reach out if any legal mention isn't correct or missing.